-- theses and dissertations: make payment of booking fee / deposit (non-refundable) as soon as possible to reserve my time
+- theses and dissertations: make payment of booking fee / deposit (non-refundable) as soon as possible by PayPal (you do NOT need your own account) to reserve my time

-- essays and other short documents: the full sum will be paid by you before I start work.
+- essays and other short documents: the full sum will be paid by you by PayPal before I start work.

 3. Submit the completed document to me in Microsoft Word format by email on the agreed date or earlier if you are able to.
 I will not start work until I have the completed document and have received the deposit.
 Please do not forget to ensure: